-The ultimate goal of Against Breast Cancer is to stop secondary breast cancer from claiming lives through prevention, earlier detection and more effective treatments.
+The ultimate goal of Against Breast Cancer is to stop secondary breast cancer from claiming lives, our unique approach is to do this through prevention, earlier detection and new treatments.

 Against Breast Cancer’s co-founder Dr. Anthony Leathem, discovered during his own research that secondary breast cancers had an unusual arrangement of sugars on the cancer cell surface.
 Today, Against Breast Cancer funds research into secondary breast cancer with a special interest in the sugar biology (glycobiology) involved.
 This sets us apart from other breast cancer charities.